lmarusich/rmcorrShiny/JOSS paper/paper.Rmd

 # Summary

-The most common techniques for calculating the correlation between two variables (e.g., Pearson correlation coefficient) assume that each pair of data points arises from independent observation.
-Take, for example, a study that calculates the correlation between a person's age and the volume of a region of the brain.
+The most common techniques for calculating the correlation between two variables (e.g., Pearson correlation coefficient) assume that each pair of data points arises from an independent observation.
+Take, for example, a study that calculates the correlation between age and the volume of a specific brain region for a sample of people.
 In this example, each individual contributes a data point consisting of a brain volume and an age.
 However, it is not uncommon for studies to use repeated measures designs, such as a study that collected the brain region volume and age at two different time points [@raz2005regional].
 Each